Atlas7/fordworg/events.md

 ### Upcoming events...

-- Next Annual Group Meeting (AGM) to be held: To be confirmed
+- Next Annual Group Meeting (AGM) to be held on Thursday 5th March 2020, 6:30pm at Surrey Docks Health Centre, Blondin Way, Rotherhithe, London SE16 6AE.

 - Help us provide valuable nesting materials to the birds on the local docks.
 Meet at TCV SHED, Stave Hill's visitors centre.
 Follow the signs for TCV from the hill.
 Date to be confirmed.